EntityGraphQL/EntityGraphQL/README.md

 }
 ```

-# Accessing other services in your fields
+# Accessing other data/services in your fields

-We can also inject services in field definitions with the helper `WithService<T>()`
+We can also inject services in field definitions with the helper method `WithService<T>()`

 _Note as `WithService` has a typed return `WithService<TService, TReturn>` you can let the compiler figure out the return type by typing the arguments. e.g.